Anime0t4ku/Cassette-GameCovers/README.md

-## Update December 25, 2024:
+## Update January 6, 2025:
-This project is a reboot of my previous [TapToCasseteCovers](https://github.com/Anime0t4ku/TapToCassetteCovers) project.
+This project is a reboot of my previous TapToCasseteCovers Project.
+TapToCassetteCovers is no longer maintained, you can however download the archived legacy release in releases.

 # Cassette-GameCovers